gulrak/filesystem/README.md

 Be aware, as a header-only library, it is not hiding the fact, that it uses system includes, so they "pollute" your global namespace.

+There is a version macro `GHC_FILESYSTEM_VERSION` defined in case future changes might make it needed to react on the version, but I don't plan to break anything.
+It's the version as decimal number `(major * 10000 + minor * 100 + patch)`.

 ## Documentation